RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 `NSURLSession`, introduced with iOS 7, lets us upload and download in the background.
 Users are kept happy because the app continues to function in the foreground.
 Scheirman's [slides](https://speakerdeck.com/subdigital/effective-network-programming-in-ios-7) and [sample code](https://github.com/subdigital/mods-2013) give more details.

-It is also interesting to not what tools hte presenters use in their daily work.
+It is also interesting to note what tools the presenters use in their daily work.
 Scheirman uses [Charles](http://www.charlesproxy.com/) to monitor network traffic between machines, and to track down hiccups.